 When making financial decisions, it’s important to consider the five steps below before you do anything with your money.

 We cover investments every month in Which?
 Money.
 If you'd like to read our latest investigations, as well as expert guidance on savings, tax, retirement and more, try Which?
-Money for two months for £1.
+Money for one month for £1.

 What are your financial goals?